 As an arranger Meurant has worked for Anne Sofie von Otter, Terry Riley, Kamran Ince, The Presets and Synergy Percussion.
 In 2015 his arrangements for Taryn Fiebig and Richard Tognetti were featured in the Australian Chamber Orchestra’s Helpmann Award-winning Reflections on Gallipoli, directed by Neil Armfield (*Best Symphony Orchestra Concert).
 2015 saw the release of his solo EP Seul while the 2016 album Monday to Friday, commissioned by Beaumont Care, garnered national media coverage for its contribution towards research of music in the treatment of dementia.
 Featuring musicians Sally Walker, Alexandru-Mihai Bota, Alison Pratt and Clemens Leske, Monday to Friday would go on to receive international recognition as a finalist for ‘Innovation of the Year – Dementia Solution’ at the Asia Pacific Eldercare Innovation Awards held in Singapore in 2019.

 In 2019 Meurant released the EP Four Pieces as a limited edition 10-inch vinyl record, featuring Andrew Smith on soprano saxophone and the composer on electric organ.
 With support of the Seaborn, Broughton and Walford Foundation, Meurant then composed the multi-movement Music for Dance for The Cyrus Meurant Ensemble.
-Future performances are planned with the National Youth Ballet Company directed by Brett Morgan.
 In 2020 Meurant released Sortie for solo piano, featuring the composer on piano (digital download and CD).